andrewboles/flickflock/README.md

 ```
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the app.
 You'l be able to do everything but upload new posts.

+## Repo Info

+This is a new, consolidated repository for the entire project.
+The previous repos have been set to private and each (1 frontend, 1 backend) had over 75 commits from Feb 2022 - Jun 2022

 ## About Me